The Open University since 2006

 Picturing the family

 Most of us today take photographs for our family albums.
 The lucky ones among us have also inherited family photographs from the past.
 These photographs provide another type of record that can offer insights into our family history.
 But what can they tell us?
 How can we elicit the information they hold?
 And how do we analyse or evaluate that information?
-The purpose of this unit is to suggest how to approach the interpretation of the photographic record.
+The purpose of this course is to suggest how to approach the interpretation of the photographic record.

 Don't assume that once you have studied a photograph, you will have garnered all the information there is to be found.
 I am constantly surprised at how much I fail to see when I look at photographs.
 I have given talks using the same images to different audiences.
 Frequently somebody seeing an image for the first time will point out details I had not previously registered.